robenkleene/design-references/houdini/tutorials/houdini-clouds.md

 2. Select the `volumevop1`, make the `ramp` graph larger by clicking the arrow.
 For all three points, including the far left and right, set `Interpolation: B-Spline`.
 Add a fourth point by clicking in the graph, and adjust them so they stay low on the left, and slope up to the right.

 ![Clouds Ramp](assets/houdini-clouds-ramp.png)

+## Finishing Up

+1. Delete the `volumeslice1`, which is no longer necessary